Bash back better: Here’s what governing by crisis looks like

 House Speaker Nancy Pelosi, arguing for lifting the debt ceiling, accused resistant Republicans of leaving the country vulnerable to a “cascading catastrophe of unbelievable proportions” that could “damage America for 100 years.”
 Pelosi, D-Calif., was quoting JPMorgan CEO Jamie Dimon in her House speech.

-Few doubt that the consequences of a U.S. debt default would be severe .
+Few doubt that the consequences of a U.S. debt default would be severe.
 Not lifting the debt ceiling could drive up interest rates on car and home loans, for example.
 But few expect that to be allowed to happen.

 When members of the tea party class of 2011 first threatened debt default, they were outliers.
 Now, it’s standard operating procedure in the GOP to keep that long-unthinkable threat alive, even if Republicans may not be serious about letting it unfold.